”Get up! Get up!”

 The image had been too horrifying.
 This all, was too horrifying.
-Even more than what had happened to him on the pub three months ago, how he had come to be an eighty-ninth crew member to 114 feet long, three-masted, black and white brig El Corazón.
+Even more than what had happened to him in the pub three months ago, how he had come to be the eighty-ninth crew member to 114 feet long, three-masted, black and white brig El Corazón.
 Who’s current armament, all 22 cannons…-Hull shook painfully against his back cutting off his thought.
 He shut his eyes, and concentrated his mind to grasp the knowledge that was utterly useless, and just to defy the odds around him, he yelled correcting his calculations.

 ”18 cannons.
 We have 18 cannons!”
-Which seemed to help.
-The sounds around him quieted down, but his mind kept going, reminding him that the cannons that were located on their main and lower gun deck, had been ordered to shoot every time when getting the chance.
-And like a proof to that, blanking hit again upward against his back.
+Which seemed to help and the sounds around him quieted down when his mind kept going, reminding him that these 18 cannons, which were located on their main and lower gun deck, had been ordered to shoot every time when getting the chance.
+And like a proof to that, planking hit again upward against his back.

-A high squeak of metal made him open his eyes just when one of their four swivel guns get loose its fastenings swinging hungrily toward their opponent.
-Gun’s impotent anger toward the enemy scared him as the same time the thought occurred in his mind.
+A high squeak of metal made him open his eyes just when one of their four swivel guns got loose from its fastenings, swinging hungrily toward their opponent.
+Swivel gun’s impotent anger toward the enemy scared him as at the same time, the thought occurred in his mind.
 That forgetting these small guns, the total would, after all, be 22.

--What she’s doing now?!- Voice grumbled, cutting thru his thoughts, just when the volley shook the ship, and the deck started to dip
+”What she’s doing now?!”
+The voice grumbled, dragging his mind back to the fight, just when the volley shook the ship, and the deck started to dip.